Penzragon/Penzragon/README.md

 # Hello, World! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 My name is **Rifky Aliffa** and I'm a passionate young data scientist who is fascinated by how data can tell us something about the world that we didn't know before.

-Currently learning Data Science🔬 and Machine Learning🤖.
+- 👀 I’m interested in Machine Learning🔬.
+- 🌱 I’m currently learning Data Science🤖.
+- 📫 You can reach me via [Linkedin](https://www.linkedin.com/in/rifkyaliffa/)

 ## My GitHub Stat 📈
 <a href="https://github.com/Penzragon">